Best app-based and online bank accounts

-- Maximum three cash withdrawals a day, up to £300
+- Maximum six cash withdrawals a day, up to £300.

 A major thing that puts Starling Bank ahead of the pack is the interest paid on balances held with them.

-Most current accounts don’t offer interest at all, so this is still a pretty sweet deal.
-You’ll get a decent 0.5% AER on anything up to £2,000 and then 0.25% AER on balances up to £85,000.
+Most current accounts don’t offer interest at all, so this isn’t a bad deal.
+You’ll get 0.05% AER on balances up to £85,000.

-Starling Bank do have an overdraft facility (subject to approval) but you will be charged 15% (EAR variable).
-Whilst students can apply, there is no student-specific overdraft at this time, so it’s better to get a 0% interest overdraft from one of the best student bank accounts (which you can transfer across).
+Starling Bank does have an overdraft facility (subject to approval) but you’ll be charged 15%, 25% or 35% EAR (variable) based on your credit score.
+While students can apply, there is no student-specific overdraft at this time, so it’s better to get a 0% interest overdraft from one of the best student bank accounts (which you can transfer across).

 You can apply for an overdraft as soon as you open the app.
-If you’re approved, you can choose the overdraft amount (up to £1,000), and usefully select how much overdraft you actually need within that maximum amount (to stop yourself from spending the full overdraft just because it’s there).
+If you’re approved, you can choose the overdraft amount (up to £5,000).
+It’s best to usefully select how much overdraft you actually need within that maximum amount to stop yourself from spending the full overdraft just because it’s there.

-Interest is accrued daily and then charged to your account on the 15th of the following month, but this will all be clearly laid out in the app.
-For example, if you borrowed £105 for 30 days, it would cost you £1.22.
+Interest is accrued daily and then charged to your account every month, but this will all be clearly laid out in the app.
+As an example, if you borrowed £100 for 30 days at 15%, it would cost you £1.16.